leoxiang66/functional-data-structure/fds/src/pages/fds-purs/quickselect.md

 ## The Algorithm

-Here is a simplified implementation of QuickSelect in Python:
+Here is a simplified implementation of QuickSelect in Purescript:

 ```
 module QuickSelect where